100 years after Titanic disaster

-March 22 Reuters) - As the 100th anniversary of the sinking of the Titanic nears next month the public's interest in the tragedy has not diminished.
+March 22 As the 100th anniversary of the sinking of the Titanic nears next month the public's interest in the tragedy has not diminished.

 Here is a look at the disaster and its aftermath: